 Students will form groups for this component.
-Each student group will also complete the Alternatives Assignment as described further below.
+Each student group will also complete the Spreadsheet Assignment as described elsewhere in this document.
 The group members will be assigned individual grades relative to the group grade based on the peer assessments completed towards the end of the course.

-Each group will complete the Hedge Fund Portfolio Project, due at the end of the term.
-The project will entail analyzing and managing a hedge find investment portfolio using available financial data and the concepts covered in the course.
+The Group Project is due at the end of the term.
+The project will entail building and documenting a real-life financial model using the concepts covered in the course.